mcslender97/Wandr-backend-SeniorDesignMay21/README.md

+## Wandr-backend-SeniorDesignMay21

-# Wandr-backend-SeniorDesignMay21
+# Background information
 This is the backend structure of Project Wandr for Senior Design II class of Gannon University, Spring 2021

-This source code was taken from Bitbucket repo at https://bitbucket.gannon.xyz/projects/WAND/repos/wandr-backend , owned by me
+This source code was taken from Bitbucket repo at https://bitbucket.gannon.xyz/projects/WAND/repos/wandr-backend , developed by me

-Working features:
+# Working features:
 - Authentication using JWT token
   - Login
   - Create user account